 perhaps a kit car or one designed for the track.

-example, the decision to use either a monocoque or stressed tubular space-frame;
+example, the design of the suspension; the decision to use either a monocoque or

 if you want stuff on the fundamentals of vehicle design and construction, read